 - The Explanatory Memorandum accompanying the legislation (Chapter 3), and/or meet with an adviser who is on top of these superannuation rules

-- July 2017 super changes: ATO Guidance Notes and Law Companion Guidelines
+- Latest super changes: ATO Guidance Notes and Law Companion Guidelines

 - LCG 2016/8 Superannuation reform: transfer balance cap and transition-to-retirement reforms: transitional CGT relief for superannuation funds